 Social interaction is concerned with self-identity, a necessary part of relationships and relatedeness [33].
-Previous research has demonstrated the role of companion animals as facilitators of human-to-human interaction [34].
-However, in the current study it was the direct contribution made by companion animals to an individual’s sense of self, which was of increased salience.
-It was possible to identify ontological drift within discourses where an individual’s sense of self became merged with animal identity and owners and their pets assumed what has been defined previously as a ‘couple identify’ [35].
+Companion animals act as facilitators of human-to-human interaction [34] and here the significance of the contribution made by companion animals to an individual’s sense of self, was evident through discursive references commensurate with ontological drift to an individual’s sense of self coalescing and merging with animal identity to form a ‘couple identify’ [35].
 Previous research has shown that identities of animals can shape the identities of owners and that other people make judgements about them as a dyad [32].
-For people in the current study this became more important given the high levels of felt and enacted stigma associated with mental health diagnosis identified in their relationships with other humans.

-The shared identify participants reported with their animals was a way of negating or managing these experiences by reducing the focus on being a person with mental health problems.
-People used relationships with companion animals to portray themselves in a positive light as responsible pet owners both within and outside of interviews.
-This represents an extension to existing literature through demonstrating how people identify with and construct the identity of companion animals to support ontological security and improve relational satisfaction in everyday lives.
-Despite this reported value, critical discourse analysis revealed concerns about the validity of relationships with pets from the perspectives of others.
-Previous research has identified a lack of acknowledgement and appreciation of companion animals within mental health care planning [15].
-This extends to the loss and death of a companion animal which can be devastating [36] but is rarely incorporated into care.
+For people in the current study this appeared to be of overwhelming salience given the high levels of felt and enacted stigma associated with mental health diagnosis identified in their relationships with other humans.
+People drew on their relationships with companion animals to portray themselves in a positive light as responsible pet owners.
+This latter finding represents an extension to existing literature through demonstrating how people identify with and construct the identity of companion animals to support ontological security and improve relational satisfaction in everyday lives.
+This critical discourse analysis revealed concerns about the validity of relationships with pets from the perspectives of others.
+Previous analysis by the authors identified a lack of acknowledgement and appreciation of companion animals within mental health care planning [15].
+Here we have shown how this extends to the loss and death of a companion animal which can be devastating [36] but is rarely acknowledged in main stream mental health care contact or care.
 This study demonstrates that such loss could compound existing feelings of guilt, isolation and lack of understanding commonly associated with living life with a long-term mental health problem.
 This has clear implications for health services, social services and housing providers in terms of acknowledging such relationships and supporting owners and their pets to stay together.
 Further research is required to elucidate the best ways to do this from the perspectives of service users and professionals.

 The study gains its strengths from the combination of longitudinal data collection and critical discourse analysis which allowed an in-depth understanding of the relationships between companion animals and their owners to be developed.
 However, data was limited to self-reported accounts of pet ownership.
-Observational studies could enrich our understanding of the Human-Animal interactions and the contributions of animals to self-management.
+Participant observation could enrich our understanding of the Human-Animal interactions and the contributions of animals to self-management.
 This study included participants from the UK only and it is likely that there will be additional cultural factors related to the role of companion animals for mental health which require further examination.

 The findings from this study support existing evidence demonstrating the benefit that pets can confer to those with mental health conditions.
 The longitudinal analysis demonstrated continuity in the relational quality of interactions with pets that contrasted directly with other network members such as health professionals and family members.